Brazil travel advisories

 (Stop) https://www.ezairyu.mofa.go.jp/tabireg/simple/delete

-*If you have submitted a "Residence Notification" and have returned to your home country or moved, please follow the procedure below.
+*If you have submitted a "Residence Notification" and have returned to your home country or moved, please follow the procedures below.

 <Returning to Japan>

-If you are using ORRnet, please complete the procedure from the following URL.
+If you are using ORRnet, please complete the procedure from the URL below.

 https://www.ezairyu.mofa.go.jp/RRnet/index.html

-Please submit a paper residence notification to the nearest Japanese diplomatic mission or use ORRnet to submit your residence notification.
+Please submit a paper residence notification to the nearest Japanese diplomatic mission or use ORRnet to submit a residence notification.

 Email: cgjassist@sp.mofa.go.jp